Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Positive joint aspiration

-- Signs and symptoms of joint or bone infection include:
+- Signs and symptoms of joint or bone infection such as:

-- Increased suspicion if size or temperature increases, bone is exposed/positive probe-to-bone test, new areas of breakdown, new smell52
+- Increased suspicion if size or temperature increases, bone is exposed/positive probe-to-bone test, new areas of breakdown, new smell

-- Neuropathic foot with friable or discolored granulation tissue, foul odor, non-purulent discharge, and delayed wound healing53
+- Neuropathic foot with friable or discolored granulation tissue, foul odor, non-purulent discharge, and delayed wound healing(40)

-- Trendelenburg sign54 or other indication of muscle or nerve damage after recent hip surgery
+- Trendelenburg sign(41) or other indication of muscle or nerve damage after recent hip surgery

 - Further evaluation of an abnormality or non-diagnostic findings on prior imaging